Hearing Confirms Exposure At Work

-The widow of a former carpenter who died from an aggressive cancer is continuing her battle for justice after an inquest this week (Wednesday 17th August) confirmed that being exposed to asbestos at work caused his death.
+The widow of a former heating and plumbing engineer, who died from an aggressive cancer, is continuing her battle for justice after an inquest this week (Tuesday 24 May) confirmed that he had died after being exposed to asbestos at work.

-The 57-year-old, who lived and worked for much of his life in the county, was exposed to asbestos whilst working as a carpenter/joiner for Praze-based L. Blewett and Sons.
+Mr Panes, who lived and worked for much of his life in the Surrey area, was exposed to asbestos whilst working as a plumbing and heating engineer for a number of local firms in the Chobham and Middlesex areas.
+During the early 1960s he was involved with the construction of Chobham High School.

-Helen Grady, a workplace illness expert with Irwin Mitchell Solicitors’ Bristol office, who is representing his widow, Hilary Goldsworthy, commented: “This is a particularly sad case.
-As result of this cruel illness, his family have been robbed of their future together.
+Helen Grady, a workplace illness expert with Irwin Mitchell Solicitors’ Bristol office, who is representing widow.
+Mrs Lesley Panes, commented: “This is a particularly sad case because Mr and Mrs Panes had moved to the village of Tedburn St Mary in Devon in June 2004 to enjoy their retirement and his death as a result of this cruel illness has sadly robbed the couple of precious time together.

-“Alan was devastated when he had to stop work in August last year due to his ill health and all the plans he and his wife had made have been cut short as a result of this aggressive cancer.
+“Sadly in the last few months he was unable to tend to his garden and all the plans he and his wife had made, have been cut short as a result of this aggressive cancer.

-“Today’s inquest verdict confirms that Alan died as a direct result of being exposed to asbestos.
-On behalf of Hilary we are continuing the legal battle for justice which her husband had embarked upon before his untimely death.”
+“Today’s inquest verdict confirms that Mr Panes died as a direct result of being exposed to asbestos.
+On behalf of Mrs Panes we are continuing the legal battle for justice which her husband had embarked upon before his untimely death.”

 Mr Panes was able to recall being exposed to large amounts of asbestos during his time with a company called Steers, based in Woking, between 1952 and 1961.
 Later, whilst working for T G Burn & Co Ltd, based on Hanworth Road in Hampton, Middlesex, between 1961 and 1981, he remembered having to mix up asbestos and cut through lagged asbestos pipes as part of his day to day work.